desmos-labs/desmos/docs/developers/msgs/profiles/unlink-application.md

 # `MsgUnlinkApplication`
-This message allows you remove a previously linked application from your Desmos profile.
+This message allows you to remove a previously linked application from your Desmos profile.

 ## Structure